London's $24 billion Crossrail finally opens

 Construction started more than 12 years ago on Europe's biggest infrastructure project at the time.
 In 2010, the project was budgeted at 14.8 billion pounds and was set to open in December 2018.

-Delayed by issues with safety testing and signalling systems, even before the onset of the pandemic, Crossrail will open three and a half years late and more than 4 billion pounds over budget for a total cost of 18.8 billion pounds ($23.6 billion).
+Delayed by issues with safety testing and signalling systems, even before the onset of the pandemic, Crossrail has opened three and a half years late and more than 4 billion pounds over budget for a total cost of 18.8 billion pounds ($23.6 billion).

-TfL Commissioner Andy Byford said the opening day was set to be a truly historic moment for the capital and the country.
+Passengers will be able to interchange with London's Tube - the world's oldest underground passenger railway - and the line is on the famous London Underground map.

-"We look forward to showcasing a simply stunning addition to our network," he said earlier this month.
+But its scale dwarfs the Underground, with Class 345 trains that are more and than one and a half times longer than a Tube train and able to carry 1,500 passengers.

 Initially 12 trains per hour will run in each direction through the middle section of the line, which includes 21 kilometres (13 miles) of tunnel, linking Paddington in the west to Canary Wharf and Abbey Wood in the east.